Are you looking for the best things to do in Banff in the winter? Activities that you can do with your whole family?

 This very popular activity sells out fast, so make sure to get your tickets!

-🚗 RENT YOUR CAR: You can rent a car directly from Calgary Airport or wait until you are in the city.
-I recommend you compare pricing on DiscoverCars. or Expedia.
+🚗 Rent your car.
+You can rent a car directly from Edmonton International Airport or wait until you are in the city.
+I recommend you compare pricing on DiscoverCars.

-🛏️ BOOK YOUR HOTEL: Booking.com is an excellent search engine for hotels in Banff.
+🛏️ Book your hotel in Jasper.
+Booking.com is an excellent search engine for hotels in Jasper.
 For this itinerary, I highly recommend you stay in a hotel in downtown.
-Some options in downtown Banff are: Moose Hotel and Suites, Banff Park Lodge, Canalta Lodge or Fox Hotel and Suites
+There are several options within walking distance of all the restaurants and shops.
+Some options in or near downtown Jasper are: Fairmont Jasper Park Lodge, Overlander Mountain Lodge, Chateau Jasper or HI Jasper.

 Final Thoughts: Things to Do in Banff in the Winter